|For Immediate Release

 Date: May 5, 2020

 |Contact: Rachel Lurya

 Beaches for All: OC Supervisor Calls Out Board’s Appalling Policy Decision

-(Santa Ana, Calif.) — Today, the County voted 3-2 to empower its own County staff to make beach policy decisions.
-Because of the Board’s action, County beaches may or may not be open depending on the preferences of staff.
+(Santa Ana, Calif.)
+Today, the Orange County Board of Supervisors voted 3-2 to empower County staff to make beach policy decisions.
+Because of the Board’s action, OC beaches may or may not be open depending on the preferences of staff.
 According to Orange County Supervisor Don Wagner, Orange County is being divided and conquered our state government.
 Several cities have bowed to the governor’s dictates and given plans to the governor to reopen their beaches, but not all have.

-Supervisor Wagner advocates for a more consistent policy, determined by the elected policy makers, not by staff, that immediately opens our beaches because our beaches can immediately be safely accessed.
+Supervisor Wagner advocates for a more consistent policy, determined by the elected policy makers, not by staff, that immediately opens our beaches.
+Local medical professionals say our beaches can be accessed safely.

 Sacramento should not need to approve of Orange County’s plans to open beaches.
-Our beaches should be open today.
+OC beaches should be open today.

 For media inquiries or interview opportunities, please contact Communications Director Rachel Lurya.